Public Programs

 REGISTER

-AGBS regrets to announce that this program is canceled due to unforseen circumstances.
+AGBS regrets to announce that this program is POSTPONEd due to unforseen circumstances.

-We AIM to reschedule this event in the future.
+We INTEND to reschedule this event in the future.

 “Making History: A Seminar with Carla Williams” is a seminar with University of Texas graduate students and faculty, and community scholars, and artist and art historian Carla Williams.